benhoyt/benhoyt.github.com/writings/2020-07-01-generics-for-go.md

 <h4>Timeline</h4>

-<p>Taylor and Griesemer are clear that adding generics to the language
+<p>In their recent blog entry, Taylor and Griesemer are clear that adding generics to the language
 won't be a quick process &mdash; they want to get it right, and take into account community feedback:</p>